vgandari/tok/README.md

 main: |
   Here is where we write the main text.
-  If the file name has a prefix `def`, `thm`, etc., then the text here will appear as a definition, theorem, etc. in the final LaTeX document.
+  If the file name has a prefix `def`, `thm`, etc., then the text here will appear as a definition, theorem, etc. in the final document.
-  All text inside of `pre` and `post` will appear as regular text in the document body.
+  All text inside of `pre` and `post` will appear as plain text in the document body.
 post: |
   Now that we've presented the main idea, we can discuss it a little